OpenPanzerProject/OpenPanzerBoards/README.md

 ![Boards Manager](http://openpanzer.org/images/github/boards/Preferences_JSON.png "Boards Manager")

 Next, **quit and reopen the Arduino IDE** to ensure the new board packages are properly installed.
 You should now be able to select the new board listed in the **Tools->Board** menu.

 ![TCB Board shown in List](http://openpanzer.org/images/github/boards/BoardList.png "TCB Board shown in List")

+## Manual Board Package Installation
+Most people will want to install board support using Boards Manager in the IDE as described above.
+But if for some reason that is not an option for you (perhaps restrictive network settings), you can install the files manually.